Pokémon Go's Celebi is the game's second Mythical Pokémon, and was first made available in a different way to any other creature we've seen so far.

+The quest is broken down into eight stages, with multiple challenges to complete per stage.
 By completing every step of the Special Research quest, the Mythical creature will be given to players as a reward.

 If you already caught Celebi by taking part in Chicago's Go Fest, then completing the many tasks will earn you Candy to help power Celebi up.